X

 Which piping tip should I use?

 I used a Wilton 4B star tip in these cookies pictured.
-Any large tip should work.
+Any large star tip should work.

 Do I have to pipe butter cookies?